Contents

 #

-To prevent new package consumers from adopting a recently published version of your package, you can retract that package version within 7 days of publication.
-The retracted version can be restored again within 7 days of retraction.
+To prevent new package consumers from adopting a published version of your package within a seven-day window, you can retract that package version within seven days of publication.
+The retracted version can be restored again within seven days of retraction.

-A retracted package version isn't deleted.
-It appears in the version listing of the package on pub.dev in the Retracted versions section.
-Also, the detailed view of that package version has a RETRACTED badge.
+Retraction isn't deletion.
+A retracted package version appears in the version listing of the package on pub.dev in the Retracted versions section.
+The detailed view of that package version displays a RETRACTED badge.

 Before retracting a package, consider publishing a new version instead.
-Retracting a package causes churn and can have a negative impact on package users.
+Retracting a package can have a negative impact on package users.

-If you accidentally publish a new version with either a missing dependency constraint or a dependency constraint that is too lax, then retracting the package version might be the only solution.
-Publishing a newer version of your package is insufficient to stop the version solver from picking the old version, which might be the only version pub can choose.
-By retracting the package version that has incorrect dependency constraints, you force users to either upgrade other dependencies or get a dependency conflict.
+If you publish a new version with either a missing dependency constraint or a lax dependency constraint, then retracting the package version might be the only solution.
+Publishing a newer version of your package won't stop the version solver from picking the old version.
+That version might be the only version pub can choose.
+Retracting a package version with incorrect dependency constraints forces users to either upgrade other dependencies or get a dependency conflict.

-However, if your package merely contains a minor bug, then retraction is probably not necessary.
-Publishing a newer version with the bug fixed and a description of the fixed bug in CHANGELOG.md helps users to understand what happened.
-And publishing a newer version is less disruptive to package users.
+However, if your package contains a minor bug, you might not need to retract the version.
+Publish a newer version with the bug fixed and a description of the fixed bug in CHANGELOG.md.
+This helps users to understand what happened.
+Publishing a newer version is less disruptive to package users.

 #